 College Day: Spend a day at Alhambra High School with colleges, universities, and tribal scholarship representatives from various Indian agencies,.
 Listen to what they each have to offer in terms of available programs, financial aid, grants and scholarships, and other opportunities for Native American students.
 Who should attend?
 Seniors—don’t wait until April or May before applying for college admission or scholarships.

 Lunch will be provided!
 Yummy!
-A second College Day has been scheduled for February, 2012.
+A College Day is offered annually.

 Family Nights: Two family nights will be sponsored by our Native American Advisors at each school.
 Students and Parents are encouraged to work closely with their advisors in planning successful family nights.
 Please refer to the calendar below to mark when your school is scheduled to hold your Family